bestfocus/Navigation/README.md

 This is for completing an Udacity Reinforcement Learning project.
 The goal of this project is to train an agent to pick up only yellow bananas (there are also blue bananas) in a large and square world through a Unity evironment.

+The features of this project include:
+* How to open a new environment to run a different version of Python from the one in the base environment
+* How to use reinforcement learning (see code)
+* How to use deep learning to train the agent for reinforcement learning (see code)

-The instruction for running the code is provided below.
+The instructions for running the code are provided below.
 The code is written in Python 3 and PyTorch.

 1. The state and action spaces, and when the environment is considered solved:
   - 1. The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around the agent's forward direction.